 Because of the Apple Watch Series 5, electrocardiograms (ECGs) have become a hot topic in the wearable technology world.
-There are a number of smartwatches that have it, including the Samsung Galaxy Watch 4 and Fitbit Sense.
+There are a number of smartwatches that have it, including the Samsung Galaxy Watch 4, Fitbit Sense 2, and the new Apple Watches: Series 8 and Ultra.
 So, ECG capability is one of the most important health capabilities of today’s health watches.

 Essentially, ECG is a medical process for monitoring heart activity and testing for any anomalies.
 It stands for electrocardiogram and is abbreviated as ECG.
 When taken in a hospital, it provides a more accurate reading.
 But the benefit of inserting a basic version of this hardware into a smartwatch is that you can obtain an ECG reading anytime you want.
 Plus, you can then send the data to your doctor rather than having to wait until they’re in the hospital.

 The key question for many folks is ‘who needs an ECG smartwatch?’
 Well, for many (likely, most) the functionality is something you might use once and then completely forget about it.
 However, an ECG is absolutely necessary for a significant portion of the population.